-Dr. Jemima Hoult is a chiropractor who is trained in the field of paediatric neurological assessment and management.
-The Neurological Developmental Screening Tests are used to determine which parts of a child’s brain are functioning at the expected level for his/her age and/or which parts of the child’s brain are not functioning at the expected level.
+The chiropractors at Mt Eliza Family Chiropractic have completed post-graduate studies surrounding paediatric neurological assessment and management.
+Our Neurological Developmental Screening Tests are used to determine which parts of a child’s brain are functioning at the expected level for their age and/or which parts of the child’s brain are not functioning at the expected level.
 The results will provide us with insight as to whether your child may benefit from treatment and if so what type of treatment would be best suited.
 A combination of treatment modalities is usually recommended for optimal results.
 This also may include referrals to other health practitioners.

-The neurological developmental screening includes the following tests:
+Our child examinations include a neurological developmental screening which includes the following tests:

 - Gross motor development

 Primitive reflexes appear at birth or soon after.
 They are vital in a baby’s neurological development.
 They should naturally disappear on their own in the first 12 months of a child’s life.
 If the brain ‘holds on’ to these reflexes it can interfere with the brain’s natural developmental progression.
 This can also inhibit important pathways between two or more parts of the brain from forming.
 These pathways are especially important for comprehensive learning.

 Following is a list of signs and symptoms that may indicate your child may benefit from a neurological developmental screening test.

 - Difficulty reading, writing or spelling.

 - Commonly misplace or reverse letters or numbers in a word.

 - Poor hand writing and/or noticeable difficulty with fine motor skills (ie. picking up pins or pebbles and putting them into a cup).

 - Difficulty with basic maths.